severian5it/ResidenceGiulioCesare/README.md

 * Picture landing page, for striking ﬁrst impression.
 * A Carousel with photos showing the look and feel of the Rooms.
 * A Section showing the location and address
+* A Section showing pictures of closest interest point.
 * A Section with a contact form for enquiries and bookings.
 * A navigation bar and a footer